ABDELLANI-Youcef/library-js/README.md

 ## About

-In this application we created a Library application that store a list of books.
+In this application, we created a Library application that stores a list of books.
 We used:

 - Javascript